 I know right?
 What is this page doing here?
 This isn’t like anything else on this massive website.
 Heck if I know how to write about syrup.
 Or food of any sort.
 To me, it’s just syrup.

 But I have this section about the “unique and historic” restaurants and foods in Connecticut, and while you don’t know it just yet, this is a rather unique product – not only in Connecticut, but in the entire country.

 Syrup made from the bark of shagbark hickory trees.
 Yup, Mystic’s Turkeywoods Farm makes New England’s only Shagbark Hickory syrup.
 I tasted some at BF Clyde’s one day we were there and although I found the price fairly ridiculous, I was intrigued and always like to help out the local businesses.
 I don’t really like real maple syrup, but I found I rather enjoyed the lighter and less sweet taste of the shagbark syrup.

 According to the website, Turkeywoods products are all-natural, gluten and corn syrup free.
 The ingredients of my little bottle are: Sugar, hickory bark extract and molasses.

-See, I told you I’d suck writing about syrup.
-Fortunately my friend Dave absolutely doesn’t suck when it comes to writing about food and, lucky for us, he made some hickory bark syrup on his own.
+See, I told you I’d be useless writing about syrup.
+Fortunately my friend Dave absolutely doesn’t when it comes to writing about food and, lucky for us, he made some hickory bark syrup on his own.

 Some highlights include that apparently there is only one other hickory bark syrup maker in America – in Indiana.
 See, UNIQUE!
 And Turkeywoods Farms is the ONLY maker of hickory nut syrup, which I’ll get next time I’m in the area.
 And I’ll write a useless page about that stuff too.